bparanj/crystal/computer/hard-drive.md

 To check if your used ThinkPad Lenovo laptop has a hard drive, you can follow these steps:

+Without model/model#, you can press power and then before Lenovo logo pops up press and hold f2 or esc.
+This will bring up main bios page.
+A hard drive will be listed if installed.
+You could also press power button then f12 and this will bring up boot menu, again a hard drive will be listed if installed.
+The non tech way is to remove screws from bottom case, remove bottom cover and visually inspect inners.

+If you power each laptop and let it sit, you should get one of two error messages on the screen.
+No bootable device found, which means no valid storage device is present (no HDD or SSD).. or Missing Operating System, which means the BIOS found a storage device, but no OS was present on it.

+This is aside from all the other methods you can use to determine if a storage device is present.

 ### Method 1: Using BIOS/UEFI
 1. **Restart the Laptop**: Start by restarting your laptop.
 2. **Enter BIOS/UEFI**: During the boot process, press the appropriate key to enter the BIOS/UEFI settings.
 Common keys include `F1`, `F2`, `F10`, `DEL`, or `ESC`.
 The specific key should be displayed briefly during the boot-up screen.